Thanduriel/StableNN/README.md

 ## Usage
 Each simulation has its own executable, `pendulum` and `heateq`.
 All parameters are set in the code and require recompiling.
 General settings including the mode (training or evaluation) are set in `defs.hpp`.
 Parameters of the systems and networks can be found in `mainpendulum.cpp` + `pendulumeval.hpp` and `mainheateq.cpp` + `heateqeval.hpp`.

 Most parameters are saved with the network during training in an .hparam file the the same name.
 However, to load a network a few compile time parameters need to set manually.
-These are the network type, `UseWrapper` and `NUM_INPUTS`.
+These are the `NetType`, `UseWrapper` and `NUM_INPUTS`.